Chapter 9.66

 9.66.040 Unlawful camping.

-(1) During all hours in any park and during the hours of 6:30 a.m. to 9:30 p.m. in the following areas, it shall be unlawful for any person to camp, occupy camp facilities for purposes of habitation, or use camp paraphernalia, except as otherwise provided by ordinance or as permitted pursuant to WMC 9.66.070:
+(1) It shall be unlawful for any person to camp or occupy camp facilities for the purposes of habitation or use camp paraphernalia, except as otherwise provided by ordinance or as permitted pursuant to WMC 9.66.070:

-(a) On city-owned or city-maintained property, including, without limitation, City Hall, city public works buildings, police station, fire station, utility facilities, city library and surrounding grounds;
+(a) On city-owned or city-maintained property, including, without limitations, City Hall, city public works buildings, parks, police station, fire station, utility facilities, city library, and surrounding grounds;

-(c) Any publicly owned or maintained parking lot or other publicly owned or maintained area, improved or unimproved.
+(c) Any other publicly owned or maintained parking lot or publicly owned property or maintained area, improved or unimproved.

 9.66.050 Unlawful storage of personal property in public places.